-This course investigates the key aspects of Christian Mission: Spiritual Formation, Evangelism, and Global Mission.
+Investigates the key aspects of Christian Mission: Spiritual Formation, Evangelism, and Global Mission.
 The study of these topics will then be applied to cultural challenges facing Christians sharing the gospel in cross-cultural contexts.
 Christian Ministry requirements are also embedded in this course.